Ason93/DUpsampling/README.md

 ### To do

-* Modify the network and improve the accuracy
+* Modify the network and improve the accuracy.
-* Add Synchronous BN
+* Add Synchronous BN.
+* Debug and report the performance.
+* Improve Code Style.

 under construction...